hekkup/yle-downloader-gui/README.md

 ## Bugs ##

-- On Windows, the downloader process isn't killed on exit even though `QProcess::kill()` is called.
+- On Windows, killing `yle-dl` on exit still leaves its subprocess `rtmpdump-yle` running.
 - On Windows, the downloader makes file names with utf-8 umlauts.
 - Any bugs the downloader may have.